Conventional Loan vs. FHA: Key Differences

 Homeownership may seem out of reach if you’re a low-to-moderate income borrower, but that doesn’t necessarily have to be so.

 The Federal Housing Administration is a governmental organization that helps people become homeowners.
 Unlike conventional loans, an FHA mortgage is backed by the FHA and requires a lower credit score and down payment to qualify.
-But that’s not the only difference in the conventional loan vs. FHA loan comparison.
+But that’s not the only difference between the two.

 Things To Consider Before Applying for a Conventional or FHA Loan